henkelmax/sound-physics-remastered/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '...'
 4. See error

+Please make sure to check if your issue persists if you delete all config files of the mod.

 **Expected behavior**
 A clear and concise description of what you expected to happen.